-Note 12.
+Note 13.
 Fair Value of Financial Instruments (Continued)

-The Foundation's investments at December 31, 2020 that feature NAV per share are as follows:
+The Foundation's investments at December 31, 2021 that feature NAV per share are as follows:

-Category of Investment Adjusted Fair Value Calculated Using NAV Number of Funds Remaining Life Unfunded Commitments Redemption Terms Redemption Restrictions and Terms in Place at Year End Private Equity Funds (a) \$ 25,867,237 , 23 23 1 - 10 Years \$ 8,832,257 Redemption not permitted during the life of the fund; distributions may be made at the discretion of the general partners N/A Hedge Funds (b) 51,632,720 ) 24 Open Ended - Full redemption with 90 day notice; 25% redeemed quarterly Lockup of third tranche expires on 2 year anniversary (June 2021) Limited Liability Entities (c) 89,278,857 ' 18 Open Ended 2,739,767 Current N/A Pooled Investment Fund (d) 11,563,627 ' 1 Open Ended 1,722,600 Quarterly redemptions with 180 day notice after initial lockup Annual distribution election; minimum of 50% withdrawn paid in cash within 30 days; remainder up to 2 years Total \$ 178,342,44 = \$ 13,294,624
+Category of Investment Adjusted Fair Value Calculated Using NAV Number of Funds Remaining Life Unfunded Commitments Redemption Terms Redemption Restrictions and Terms in Place at Year End Private Equity Funds (a) \$ 30,257,207 23 1 - 10 Years \$ 22,260,745 Redemption not permitted during the life of the fund; distributions may be made at the discretion of the general partners N/A Hedge Funds (b) 51,866,248 3 24 Open Ended - Full redemption with up to 90 day notice; 25% redeemed quarterly Lockup of third tranche expires on 2 year anniversary (June 2022) Limited Liability Entities (c) 103,792,915 5 18 Open Ended 18,110,771 Current N/A Pooled Investment Fund (d) 14,958,614 .
+1 Open Ended Quarterly redemptions with 180 day notice after initial lockup Annual distribution election; minimum of 50% withdrawn paid in cash within 30 days; remainder up to 2 years Total \$ 200,874,984 \$ 40,371,516

 - (a) This category invests in private equity funds that employ multiple strategies, which may include venture capital, real estate, growth capital, leveraged buyouts and fund of funds.
 Funds invested in this category are very long-term in nature, and are considered illiquid until distributions are achieved, with limited secondary market for interests. - (b) This category invests in hedge funds that pursue multiple strategies to diversify risks and reduce volatility.
-Funds incorporate a multi-strategy approach, which may include strategies such as equity long/short, market neutral, convertible arbitrage, event-driven, fixed-income arbitrage, global macro, capital structure arbitrage and quantitative. - (c) This category invests in entities structured to provide limited liability for their investors.
-The entities were formed as funds primarily holding equity securities to provide above-average returns to investors in sectors such as federal government services, middle market power, energy, transportation, and agriculture.
+Funds incorporate a multi-strategy approach, which may include strategies such as equity long/short, market neutral, convertible arbitrage, eventdriven, fixed-income arbitrage, global macro, capital structure arbitrage and quantitative. - (c) This category invests in entities structured to provide limited liability for their investors.
+The entities were formed as funds primarily holding equity securities to provide above-average returns to investors in sectors such as federal government services, middle market power, energy, transportation, and agriculture. - (d) This category represents a private investment partnership suitable for the investment needs of endowed charitable organizations.
+The partnership's investment objective is to maximize annualized returns net of costs over rolling 10-year periods while adhering to the partnership's risk parameters.
+The partnership's broad return goal is to achieve a total return, over a majority of market cycles, that exceeds inflation plus 5% per annum.

-Note 12.
+Note 13.
 Fair Value of Financial Instruments (Continued)